Men's rights movement in India: Domestic violence

 According to men's rights activists, the incidence of domestic violence against men in recent years has increased.
 The activists say that many cases go unreported as men feel too ashamed to report abuse, or fear false accusations against them in reprisal.
 Two groups, the Save Indian Family Foundation (SIFF) and the Indian Social Awareness and Activism Forum (INSAAF), have demanded inclusion of men's issues in the National Family Health Survey (NFHS) conducted by the Ministry of Health and Family Welfare to allow a better picture of the situation to emerge.

 Swarup Sarkar, founder of SIFF, has said that there is no legal provision for married men facing verbal or mental abuse.
-Indian Social Awareness and Activism Forum (INSAAF), and Confidare Research have drafted a bill which aims to protect men and boys from domestic violence from their spouse, girlfriends and parents.
-The draft is called Saving Men from Intimate Terror Act (SMITA) and the groups aim to introduce in for debate in the parliament.
+Indian Social Awareness and Activism Forum (INSAAF), and Confidare Research have drafted a bill which aims to protect men and boys from domestic violence from their spouses, girlfriends and parents.
+The draft is called the Saving Men from Intimate Terror Act (SMITA) and the groups aim to introduce it for debate in the parliament.
 The Protection of Women from Domestic Violence Act, 2005 identifies domestic violence as abuse or threat of abuse, whether physical, sexual, verbal, emotional or economic.
 It provides protection to wives and female live-in partners from domestic violence carried out by husbands, male live-in partners or their relatives.
 Swarup Sarkar of Save Indian Family has argued that Domestic Violence Act should be made gender neutral.
 He has also termed the law as legal terrorism.

 Indira Jaising has argued that men don't need to be covered under the domestic violence act as they have several other rights to appeal with, but women need special rights to defend their lives in a male-dominated society.

-The Jabalpur, Amarkantak and Hoshangabad region of Madhya Pradesh reports a large number of sadhus who have left their marriages to become holy men or yoghis.
+The Jabalpur, Amarkantak and Hoshangabad region of Madhya Pradesh reports a large number of sadhus who have left their marriages to become holy men or yogis.
 According to family counseling centres in Jabalpur, the share of harassed husbands was 70 percent among complainants as per data recorded between 2013 and 2014.
 About 4,500 husbands are missing from family court records in the region.
 A local stops the police from going after men who have left marriage and become sadhus.

-More recently during lockdown in India amid COVID-19, domestic violence over man has increased tremendously.
-As many as 1,774 men from 22 states across India reached out Save Indian Family (SIF) foundation in April 2020, alleging domestic violence by their spouse.
+More recently during the lockdown in India amid COVID-19, domestic violence against men has increased tremendously.
+As many as 1,774 men from 22 states across India reached out to the Save Indian Family (SIF) foundation in April 2020, alleging domestic violence by their spouse.
 Besides several incidences of groom burning have also been reported during lockdown across different parts of India.